moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/dashboards.md

 ---
 title: "Test Platform Dashboards"
-description: "This handbook page serves as a central repository for all our test platform dashboard details"
+description: "This handbook page serves as a central repository for all our Test Platform dashboard details"
 ---

 > In pursuit of a resilient, efficient, and fortified platform, our Test Platform sub-department provides instrumental support through the creation and maintenance of an array of dashboards.
-These critical tools capture detailed test health acros the environments, flag performance anomalies, and contribute to rigorous test infrastructure.
+These critical tools capture detailed test health across the environments, flag performance anomalies, and contribute to rigorous test infrastructure.

 ## Dashboards